EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

    When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_RS, it is typically expected that the response to C specifies AUTH\_CRED\_RS by reference.

 * The identifier of the token series to which the issued access token belongs to.
 This is specified in the "id" field of EDHOC\_Information.

    All the access tokens belonging to the same token series are associated with the same identifier, which does not change throughout the series lifetime.

-   The AS assigns an identifier to a token series when issuing the first access token of that series.
-The identifier MUST be unique across all the currently active token series of the AS.
 A token series terminates when the latest issued access token in the series becomes invalid (e.g., when it expires or gets revoked).

+   The AS assigns an identifier to a token series when issuing the first access token T of that series.
+When assigning the identifier, the AS MUST ensure that this was never used in a previous series of access tokens such that: i) they were issued for the same RS for which the access token T is being issued; and ii) they were bound to the same authentication credential AUTH\_CRED\_C of the requesting client to which the access token T is being issued (irrespectively of the exact way AUTH\_CRED\_C is specified in such access tokens).

 Additionally, the AS MAY send the following data in the same response to C. If present, these data MUST be included in the corresponding fields of EDHOC\_Information.
 Some of this information takes advantage of the knowledge that the AS may have about C and RS since their early registration process, with particular reference to what they support as EDHOC peers.